-Offers plenty of integrations in their marketplace: CRM’s such as Highrise and Salesforce as well as Facebook Messenger.
+Offers plenty of integrations in their marketplace: CRMs such as Highrise and Salesforce, as well as Facebook Messenger, are all offered.
 There is also an API.
 Through their marketplace, it’s also easy to add an optin checkbox for newsletter services like Mailchimp.

 Transfer chats from one agent to another.
-Also supports agent groups, where users can choose which department they want to talk to.
+It also supports agent groups, where users can choose which department they want to talk to.

 Mobile support / apps

 Mobile apps for iPad, iPhone and Android are available.

 You can define how many days you want to ban the person.

 They offer an excellent support section and their live chat agents are most helpful.